AUTOMATIC1111/stable-diffusion-webui/README.md

 - [Alt-Diffusion](https://arxiv.org/abs/2211.06679) support - see [wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#alt-diffusion) for instructions
 - Now without any bad letters!
 - Load checkpoints in safetensors format
-- Eased resolution restriction: generated image's domension must be a multiple of 8 rather than 64
+- Eased resolution restriction: generated image's dimension must be a multiple of 8 rather than 64
 - Now with a license!
 - Reorder elements in the UI from settings screen
 -